 There’s four types of return points.
 You can take smaller quantities to over-the-counter deposits at participating news agencies or corner shops, and bring larger bundles to dedicated collection depots, where you’ll receive cash and sometimes electronic transfers.

-Then there’s the donation stations where you do a DIY deposit and pass on all your earnings to charity.
+Then there are the donation stations where you do a DIY deposit and pass on all your earnings to charity.
 But the most versatile option is the reverse vending machines (RVM), where you can choose from donating your earnings, receiving the dollar amount or getting a shopping voucher.

 When Time Out visited a donation station, we learned it’s a simple process, but not all types of deposit facilities accept every kind of eligible material – we had to take our glass bottle home from the Central Station donation machine.
 So it’s worth checking the rules before you rock up with a wheelbarrow of bottles.
 It’s also pretty hard to find the more versatile RVMs in a CBD location, so you’ll want to head to the ’burbs if you’re looking to make a buck.

-What’s off limits?
-Steer clear of things you’re likely to drink at home, as these can still find a happy resting place in your yellow bin.
+Steer clear of things from large bottles that you’re likely to drink at home, as these can still find a happy resting place in your yellow bin.
 Think milk bottles, juice and cordial containers over 1L, wine or spirit bottles, anything that has contained liquid medicine, or the plastic bladders from cask wine or drinking water.

 While the dollar payoff is a sweet bonus, this is all in an effort to clean up the city.
-It’s part of the NSW Government’s commitment to reducing litter by 40 per cent by 2020.
+Return and Earn was introduced in December 2017 as part of the NSW Government’s commitment to reducing litter by 40 per cent by 2020.
+Since then, the scheme has collected over 4 billion containers through its 600+ return points and has helped reduce the volume of eligible drink container litter across the state.
 Over the course of 20 years, they’re expecting to see 11 billion fewer drink containers in landfill.